ac-z/quadletron/README.md

 (ending in ".container") as well as env var configs for individual users (ending in ".user").

-An example Quadletron dir is available in `example_quadletron`.
+An example Quadletron dir is available in `example_quadletron_dir`.
 Note that it includes a file with neither of the extensions the script looks for.
 This file, and any others lacking ".container" or ".user", will be ignored.